britzl/helloworld-projectx-2018/README.md

 # Project X

 ## Known bugs
+* Gravity is unrealistic
-* Gravity is weak
+* Power of cannon is to weak
 * The pins are too hard to destroy
 * All levels are the same
 * Some sounds are playing too often
+* Levels do not end
+* Score does not increase

 ## Todo
 * Add more levels
 * Add more sounds
+* Add music
 * Add new types of blockers
 * Add new types of pins with other properties and score

-## Copyright
-© 2017 King.com Ltd. King, the King crown logo, the game names and related marks are trade marks of King.com Ltd or related entities.
-All rights reserved.
+* Limit the number of balls that are available per level
+* Improve the level select menu
+* Add a logo